-We have a great lineup of teachers and muscians to help you improve your dancing technique at our annual Day School.
-Find out more about the 2021 staff below:
+We have a great lineup of teachers and muscians to help dancers improve their dancing technique and musicians improve their musical knowledge of playing for dancing at our annual Day School.
+Find out more about our 2021 staff below:

 Fiona has been dancing since the age of four, and has always had a love for Scottish dance and music.
 Taken to dances from a very young age she has danced most of her life in Dundee, Scotland but has also been lucky enough to dance in many places around the world.
 She has taught local classes for many years, covering all levels of class and age, making sure the fun of dancing is enjoyed by everyone.
 For the last few years Fiona has been teaching the advanced class in Dundee Branch.
 She has also taught in the UK and in Europe, and has taught at Summer School in St. Andrews.
 She is looking forward to visiting and dancing in London again, as the last time she danced in London was at Spring Fling a few years ago.